GabrielMoreau/uvmat-doc/README.md

 - Installation - Procedure to install UVMAT under GNU/Linux, MacOSX and Windows

-- UvmatHelp - Online help and documentation
+- Help - Online help and documentation

 - Tutorial - Guideline on howto use UVMAT